Veklury® (remdesivir)

 Real-World Data on RDV Use and Mortality

-A retrospective comparative effectiveness cohort study during the Omicron VOC (December 2021–February 2024) analyzed data from the PINC AI Healthcare Database to assess all-cause inhospital 14- and 28-day mortality rates in patients who received RDV treatment within 2 days of hospital admission vs patients who received no RDV treatment during hospitalization.
-Cohorts of adults, patients aged ≥65 years, and patients with COVID19 pneumonia were assessed; patients were further categorized by whether they did or did not require supplemental O2 support.1
+A retrospective, comparative effectiveness cohort study analyzed data from the Premier Healthcare Database during the Omicron VOC (December 2021–December 2024) to assess all-cause inhospital 14- and 28-day mortality rates in patients who received RDV treatment within 2 days of hospital admission vs patients who received no RDV treatment during hospitalization.
+Cohorts of patients aged ≥18 years, aged ≥65 years, with COVID19 pneumonia, and with COPD were assessed.
+Patients were further categorized by whether they did or did not require supplemental O2 support.1

-• The 14- and 28-day mortality rates, when adjusted for differences in baseline and clinical covariates, were significantly lower among patients who received RDV compared with those who did not receive RDV; these results were consistent across all cohorts regardless of supplemental O2 requirement (each, P<0.0001).
+• The 14- and 28-day mortality rates, when adjusted for differences in baseline and clinical covariates, were significantly lower among patients who received RDV compared with those who did not receive RDV; these results were consistent across all cohorts and regardless of supplemental O2 requirement (each, P<0.05).

 Real-World Data on RDV Use and Mortality

-A retrospective, comparative effectiveness cohort study analyzed data from the PINC AI Healthcare Database (formerly the Premier Healthcare Database) to assess allcause inhospital mortality in patients who received RDV treatment within 2 days of hospital admission vs patients who received no RDV treatment during hospitalization.
-Data from adult patients with a primary discharge diagnosis of COVID-19 that was also present on admission during the early Omicron period (December 2021–December 2022) or late Omicron period (January 2023–February 2024) were included in the analysis.
-Exclusion criteria included the following: pregnancy, incomplete data, death or discharge within 2 days of admission, transfer to or from another hospital, transfer from hospice, admission to the hospital for an elective procedure, use of extracorporeal membrane oxygenation at admission, or initiation of RDV >2 days after hospital admission.
+A retrospective, comparative effectiveness cohort study analyzed data from the Premier Healthcare Database to assess allcause inhospital mortality in patients who received RDV treatment within 2 days of hospital admission vs patients who received no RDV treatment during hospitalization.
+Data from adult patients with a primary discharge diagnosis of COVID-19 that was also present on admission during the early Omicron period (December 2021–December 2022) or late Omicron period (January 2023–December 2024) were included in the analysis.
+Exclusion criteria included the following: pregnancy, incomplete data, death or discharge within 2 days of admission, transfer to or from another hospital, transfer from hospice, admission to the hospital for an elective procedure, use of ECMO at admission, or initiation of RDV >2 days after hospital admission.
 Patients in the RDV cohort received ≥1 dose of RDV during the first 2 days of admission, whereas those in the nonRDV cohort did not receive RDV during their hospitalization.
-The number of RDV doses received was not reported.

 The primary outcome was 14- and 28-day all-cause inpatient mortality (defined as a discharge status of “expired” or “hospice”).
-Cohorts of adults aged ≥18 years, patients aged ≥65 years (overall, aged 65–75 years, 75–84 years, and ≥85 years), and patients with COVID-19 pneumonia were analyzed; patients were further categorized by requiring no supplemental O2 support and requiring supplemental O2 support.
+Cohorts of patients aged ≥18 years, aged ≥65 years (overall, aged 65–75 years, 75–84 years, and ≥85 years), and with COVID-19 pneumonia were analyzed; patients were further categorized by requirement of NSO support and requirement of supplemental O2 support.

 Table 1.
-Baseline Demographics and Disease Characteristics: PS-Matched Cohort (Mozaffari et al)1
+Premier Healthcare Database: Baseline Demographics and Disease Characteristics of PS-Matched Cohort1

 Key Demographics and Characteristics